agodwinp/linux-server-config/README.md

-# 3. Linux Server Configuration
+# Linux Server Configuration

-This repository will guide you through how to set up a Ubuntu Linux VM using Amazon Lightsail, and access a deployed item-catalog application from the server.
+This repository will guide you through how to take a baseline installation of a Ubuntu Linux Virtual Machine using Amazon Lightsail and prepare it to host web applications.
+It will include installing updates, securing it from attacks and installing/configuring web and database servers.
+Finally, it will show you how to deploy and serve my previously built item catalog application.

 ***